oresults/oresults-connector/README.md

 ```

 ### QuickEvent
-ps: If you are using [QuickEvent](https://github.com/Quick-Event/quickbox), you can use integrated service instead.
-It is not available in the released version yet, but was sucessfully tested on local race.
+If you use [QuickEvent](https://github.com/Quick-Event/quickbox), you can use the newly integrated OResults Connector service.
+It is not available in the released version yet but was sucessfully tested on local race.
 See https://github.com/Quick-Event/quickbox/actions/runs/2951271536 for download link.